James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 loop        ; label for loop location
 ```

-Much like the first line in the assembly code, this line does not contribute to any bytes of our final machine code, but rather is an instruction to the assembler — telling the assembler to keep tabs of this memory address so that we can refer to it later on.
+Much like the first line in the assembly code, this line does not contribute to any bytes of our final machine code, but rather it's an instruction to the assembler — telling the assembler to keep tabs of this memory address so that we can refer to it later on.

 ```
 lda $d41b = AD 1B D4
 ```

-You'll have noticed that we've got another `LDA` command — but this time, the opcode (0xAD) is different to last time (A9).
-That's because in this case, we're not loading a literal value (known as an "absolute" value) into the accumulator, but rather data from a ("direct") memory address, and so a different variation of the instruction is required — which leads to the use of a different opcode.
+You'll have noticed that we've got another `LDA` command — but this time, the opcode (0xAD) is different to last time (0xA9).
+That's because in this case, we're not loading a literal value (known as an 'absolute' value) into the accumulator, but rather data from a ('direct') memory address, and so a different variation of the instruction is required — which leads to the use of a different opcode.

 ```
 and #1 = 29 01